exercism/vimscript/exercises/practice/leap/.approaches/introduction.md

 # Introduction

-There are two idiomatic approaches highlighted here for his exercise.
+There are two idiomatic approaches highlighted here for this exercise.
 Both involve checking if a year is evenly divisible by 4, 100, and 400 using [the modulo operator '%'][modulo-operator].

 ## General guidance